mmisanko/Udacity-projects/Mark_Misanko_ArdadeGame/frontend-nanodegree-arcade-game-master/README.md

 # Classic Arcade Game based on "Frogger"
 ## Summary

-`River Dash` is a variation of the classic Frogger arcade game.
+River Dash is a variation of the classic Frogger arcade game.

-Goals/Winning
+Player Goals to Win:

-In this game the goal is simple, get the hero character to move across the gray bricks towards the water without getting hit by the enemy bugs.
-The user's score increases by one point for each level passed and decrease if collide with enemies.
-The number of enemy bugs also increase with each level and are randomly placed across the gray bricks at the start of each game.
+In this game the goal is simple, get the hero character to jump forward or step left or right across the gray bricks to avoid colliding with "enemy" bugs.
+Your destination is to reach the water before losing a life by colliding with the enemy.
+If collision occurs with the enemy, your hero will default back to start.
+Once you reach the water, you win!
+Proceed to press "cancel" to restert the game.

 Movement and Controls

 Users move the hero character by using the main up/right/left/down arrow keys on their keyboard.
 You can pause the game with the "space" and change the player with "enter" keyboard;

-Demo online
 Installation

 To run the application:

-    * Download the GitHub zip file or clone the repository onto your local workstation:
+     Download the GitHub zip file or clone the repository onto your local workstation:
-    * Open a browser window and navigate to the index.html file in your application's directory.
+     Open a browser window and navigate to the index.html file in your application's directory.

 Tools / Techniques